rahulgopinath/rahulgopinath.github.io/projects.md

 [v-language](https://github.com/vrthra/v-language) is a simple stack based language that is very similar to Postscript and Forth.
 I wrote this to understand concatenative programming.
-Originally written in Java, it provides a simple MOP and word invocation through pattern matches.
+Originally written in Java, and then ported to C, it provides a simple MOP and word invocation through pattern matches.
 The rewrite in C also provides green threads and a simple reference counting GC.
 I later rewrote [V in Haskell](https://github.com/vrthra/v)